gagle/node-tftp/README.md

 }
 ```

 The server may ignore or not these extensions, this feature is server-dependent.
-Please note that the TFTP algorithm cannot be modified, these extensions must be related with something else.
+Please note that the TFTP algorithm cannot be modified.
 For example, you can implement a basic authentication; the client could send the extensions `user` and `password` and the server could validate the user and accept or deny the request.
 The extensions are transmitted in plain text.

 The extensions `timeout`, `tsize`, `blksize`, `windowsize` and `rollover` are reserved and cannot be used.